5 Ways to Look After Your Solar Hot Water System

 How Solar Hot Water Systems Work

-A solar hot water system harnesses the sun’s energy to heat water for household use, particularly beneficial for Australian homeowners due to the abundant sunshine.
-Solar collectors, installed typically on the roof, absorb solar energy.
+Solar hot water systems rely on solar collectors, either flat plate collectors or evacuated tube collectors, for their performance.
+These collectors typically get installed on the roof and absorb solar energy.
 Water or a heat-transfer fluid circulates through these collectors, gathering heat.
-In a close-coupled system, where the storage tank is mounted above the collectors, heated water naturally rises into the tank.
+In close-coupled systems, solar storage tanks are mounted above the collectors, heated water naturally rises into the tank.

 Alternatively, in systems with a heat exchanger, the heat from the fluid is transferred to the water in a separate storage tank.
 This eco-friendly approach significantly reduces electricity or gas usage for water heating, leading to lower energy bills and a reduced carbon footprint, aligning with Australia’s growing emphasis on sustainable living.